 The industry is also great for providing young people with opportunities straight out of school and college, with almost 60,000 engineering and manufacturing apprenticeships being offered since 2018.

-It has been forecasted that 20,000 new jobs will be created by 2030, but Prime Minister, Boris Johnson, said that a further 40,000 could be created in the nuclear energy sector due to the proposed ban on new diesel and petrol vehicles from the same year.
+It has been forecasted that 20,000 new jobs will be created by 2030, but the UK Government has said that a further 40,000 could be created in the nuclear energy sector due to the proposed ban on new diesel and petrol vehicles from the same year.

-On top of this, the motorsport industry is thriving more than ever in the UK with the success of Great Britain’s Lewis Hamilton, who recently equalled Michael Schumacher’s Formula 1 title record of seven Championships.
+On top of this, the motorsport industry is thriving more than ever in the UK with the success of Great Britain’s Lewis Hamilton.
 More than 40,000 people are employed in motorsport in the UK, 25,000 of whom are engineers.

-However, the pandemic has led to many people across the country being placed on furlough, and the automotive industry was no different.
-In the car manufacturing heartlands such as the northeast and the midlands, many plants were forced to shut their doors and sadly, many people have been made redundant due to the current climate.
+However, Covid-19 led to many people across the country being placed on furlough, and the automotive industry was no different.
+In the car manufacturing heartlands such as the northeast and the midlands, many plants were forced to shut their doors and sadly, many people were made redundant.

-The number of car registrations this year is down by 31% on 2019, with the pandemic being the number one cause of this.
-Just over 1.5 million new cars have been registered in 2020, compared to 2.2 million in 2019.
+The number of car registrations in 2020 was down by 31% from 2019, with the pandemic being the number one cause of this.
+Just over 1.5 million new cars were registered in 2020, compared to 2.2 million in 2019.

 November 2020 saw the lowest number of cars registered in that particular month since November 2008.
-On average 155,000 cars are registered in the month of November, but we only saw 114,000 registered last month.
+On average 155,000 cars are registered in the month of November, but we only saw 114,000 in November 2020.

-We as a nation love our cars but this year has been very different and it’s therefore unsurprising that we’ve seen such a drop off of new registrations compared to previous years.
+We as a nation love our cars but 2020 was very different and therefore unsurprising that we saw such a drop off in new registrations compared to previous years.

-Petrol cars remain to be the firm favourite of new car punters, with 846,000 purchased this year.
-Next up is diesel, selling 246,000 and this is followed by MHEV petrol, HEV, BEV, PHEV, and MHEV diesel vehicles respectively, all accumulating for around 400,000 of the new registrations.
+Petrol cars remain to be the firm favourite of new car punters, with 846,000 purchased in 2020.
+Next up is diesel, selling 246,000 and this is followed by MHEV petrol, HEV, BEV, PHEV, and MHEV diesel vehicles respectively, all accumulating around 400,000 of the new registrations.

 The digitalisation revolution is already taking shape.
 Manufacturers and suppliers are benefitting from increased productivity, greater flexibility, and shorter times to market.